-My dear Horace:-
+My dear Horace:---

 I am all tied up, six hundred exemption claims, all to be acted upon within the next few days.
 One hundred and thirty called to be examined today and as many more tomorrow. hurts dreadfully not to be able to meet and see you.
-Had I known or thought it would take so long, I never would have accepted the appointment on the board of the board of the boards. accepted the appointment on the board.
-Kindly give my regards to all and especially to Ned.
-If I had the time would write him, but will let this do for you host. but will let this do for you both.
-With best wishes, I am, r.
-E. Bolton, Esq., Chairman, Room 38, 15 Beacon Street, Boston, Mass.
+Had I known or thought it would the known or thought it would take so long, I never would have accepted the appointment on the board.
+Mindle air aire my regards accepted the appointment on the board.
+Kindly give my regards to all and especially to Mod.
+To your to kindly give in the him, to all and especially to Ned.
+If I had the time would write him, but will let this do for work but had the time would write him, but will let this do for you both.
+With best wishes, I am,